Taking control of your superannuation by managing your own SMSF can be empowering, but comes with risk and responsibility.

 When your SMSF needs to move from accumulation of funds to providing an income stream, rebalancing your SMSF portfolio can be managed more simply if you are invested in ETFs because of the choice of different strategies available among the different ETF products.

+Due to the many options available, it is often helpful to speak to your advisor around the construction of your portfolio.
 The CommSec Advisory team can discuss how you might invest using ETFs as part of your SMSF portfolio to achieve your desired strategy.